ACPI: Performance state

 While a device or processor operates (D0 and C0, respectively), it can be in one of several power-performance states.
 These states are implementation-dependent.
-P0 is always the highest-performance state, with P1 to Pn being successively lower-performance states, up to an implementation-specific limit of n no greater than 16.
+P0 is always the highest-performance state, with P1 to Pn being successively lower-performance states.
+The total number of states is device or processor dependent, but can be no greater than 16.

 P-states have become known as SpeedStep in Intel processors, as PowerNow! or Cool'n'Quiet in AMD processors, and as PowerSaver in VIA processors.